intangere/sorcery/README.md

 ### Problems

 - There is only about 60 cells available to be used for memory which means only short text programs will be successfully generated.
+- `--optimize` works less than half the time.
+I recommend avoiding the feature until further notice.
 ### Future?

 - [ ] This needs an entire rewrite to become truly useful.
 It was a proof of concept to see if it was even doable.